 Paris Discovery Guide is a reader-supported publication.
 When you buy through our links, we may earn a commission at no additional cost for you.
 Learn more

-To see the most lavish display of Christmas lights and decorations in Paris, head straight to Champs Élysées, where over a million (yes, literally!) sparkling lights cover the 400 street trees between Place de la Concorde and the Arc de Triomphe.
+To see the most lavish display of Christmas lights and decorations in Paris, head straight to Champs Élysées, where over a million (yes, literally!) sparkling lights blanket the 400 street trees between Place de la Concorde and the Arc de Triomphe.

 As you walk along the sidewalk, you'll also see festive decorations and even more lights in most of the stores lining this famous avenue.